Lifetime ISA

 In order to withdraw the funds you will need to tell your conveyancer you wish to use part or all of your Lifetime ISA and you will have to provide them with a declaration.

-Your conveyancer will then need to provide us with a declaration.
+Your conveyancer will then need to provide us with the relevant declarations.
 Once this has been received, we will pay the amount requested directly to the conveyancer within 30 days.

 If the purchase of your property does not complete the conveyancer will return the monies to us and we will reinvest them on your behalf.